tjanczuk/edge/README.md

 ## Introduction

 Edge.js allows you to run .NET and node.js code in one process.
 You can call .NET functions from node.js and node.js functions from .NET.
 Edge.js takes care of marshaling data between CLR and V8.
 Edge.js also reconciles threading models of single threaded V8 and multi-threaded CLR.
+Edge.js ensures correct lifetime of objects on V8 and CLR heaps.
 The .NET code can be pre-compiled or specified as C# source: edge.js can compile C# script at runtime.
+Edge allows CLR languages other than C# to be plugged in.

 ![edgejs](https://f.cloud.github.com/assets/822369/266383/e6320302-8df7-11e2-94f3-45f3eca2979f.PNG)